 On her wedding day, unlike more recent royal brides, Lady Diana did not wear one of the very many tiaras belonging to her new family; she wore her own family’s Spencer Tiara.
 Almost a century old, the all-diamond tiara is actually made up of other pieces of jewelry all gifted to Diana’s grandmother, Lady Cynthia Hamilton, who in 1937, called upon Garrard Jewelers to remount the pieces with new elements, resulting in the delicate floral diadem we see today.
 Diana wore this family heirloom throughout her life and unlike many of her jewels, after her passing it was returned to her brother to remain in the Spencer family.

-The Sapphire & Diamond Engagement Ring
+Princess Diana’s Sapphire and Diamond Engagement Ring

-Up until her wedding day, the only major piece of jewellery we saw Lady Diana Spencer wearing was her enormous 12 carat sapphire engagement ring surrounded by 14 solitaire diamonds and set in 18 carat white gold.
+Up until her wedding day, the only major piece of jewelry we saw Lady Diana Spencer wearing was her enormous 12 carat sapphire engagement ring surrounded by 14 solitaire diamonds and set in 18 carat white gold.
 It is without doubt the most famous diamond and sapphire ring ever created, particularly now that the Duchess of Cambridge wears it as her own.

 Queen Mary’s Art Deco Emerald & Diamond Choker